MadMerick01/BolidesTheCutbyAbleMerick/README.md

 strategic control and expanded systems, including features such as in-world purchasing of weapons ammo and equipment.
 New features.
 Constantly updated with new events

 Both editions are stable and supported.
-Patreon directly funds continued development and long-term expansion of the project.
+Patreon will directly fund continued development and long-term expansion of the project.

 -----------------------------------------------------